microsoft/gadgetron-azure/README.md

 # Gadgetron in Kubernetes

 This repository contains a setup for running a distributed deployment of the [Gadgetron](https://github.com/gadgetron/gadgetron) in a Kubernetes cluster.
+The setup has been developed for and tested with [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/services/kubernetes-service) but should work on other Kubernetes deploymentes too.

 The setup uses [Horizontal Pod Autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to adjust the number of Gadgetron instances (pods) running in the cluster in response to gadgetron activity and it relies on [cluster-autoscaling](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) to adjust the number of nodes.
 Specifically, an increase reconstruction activity will lead to the deployment of more Gadgetron instances and when the resources on existing nodes are exhausted more will be added.
 Idle nodes will be removed from the cluster after some idle time.

 Shared files (dependencies and exported data) are stored in persistent volumes, which could be backed by [Azure Files](https://azure.microsoft.com/en-us/services/storage/files/).

-The Gadgetron used a script to discover remote worker nodes.
+The Gadgetron uses a script to discover remote worker nodes.
 The script is specified in the `GADGETRON_REMOTE_WORKER_COMMAND` environment variable, which references a script added in a ConfigMap.
 The is also a PreStop lifecycle hook script, which is used to ensure that Gadgetron instances with active connections are not abruptly disconnected.

 ## Deployment Instructions